DeathcoinOfficial/Deathcoin/index.md

 # What is Deathcoin?

-Deathcoin (Token symbol: DIE) is a technology that united all investors who have been involved in scam and Ponzi projects.
+Deathcoin (Token symbol: DIE) is an open source peer-to-peer technology that united all investors who have been involved in scam and Ponzi projects.
 These investors usually never learn.

 ``Fool me once, shame on you!
 Fool me twice?``